-France, at the old Parc des Princes, is nobody’s idea of an easy Test debut but Laurie Mains had a clear motive for giving Justin Marshall his All Black bow there on the 1995 European tour.
+France, at the old Parc des Princes, is nobody’s idea of an easy Test debut.
+However, Laurie Mains had a clear motive for giving Justin Marshall his All Blacks bow there on the 1995 European tour.
 “The French were really aggressive in the rucks and mauls,” the coach said, “and we needed Justin’s ruggedness.”

 Beginning working life as a butcher in a freezing works, Marshall showed an impeccable sense of timing because All Blacks incumbents Graeme Bachop and Ant Strachan both left for Japan in 1995 – opening the door for Marshall at the start of the pro era.

 His physicality and explosive speed around the fringes, where he liked to use players around him to manipulate the defence, made him an instant fit in an All Black team that dominated world rugby in the late Nineties.

 As impressive as anything was his organising and communication.
 Aussie McLean, his coach at Canterbury, once said: “People just don’t realise the influence he has out there.
 He runs everything on defence.”

 Marshall played 23 consecutive Tests from his Paris debut – losing just once – until a snapped Achilles interrupted the run.
 As an insatiable trainer, he was back in action two months ahead of schedule.

 Marshall didn’t have selection all his own way, being ousted by Byron Kelleher for the RWC 1999 semi-final.
 Responding to criticism that his pass was too slow, Marshall points to the speed with which he got the ball away from the breakdown.
 Certainly his long-time half-back partner, Andrew Mehrtens, never looked short of time.